SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 properties, methods, initializers, and subscripts declared in the protocol.
 That said, you can mark these protocol member declarations with the ``optional`` attribute to specify that their implementation by a conforming type is optional.

-..
-TODO: Maybe discuss trying to access an optional member that you're
-    not sure is implemented by a type.
+For more information about how to use the ``optional`` attribute and for guidance about how to access optional protocol members--- for example, when you're not sure if a conforming type implements them--- see :ref:`Protocols_OptionalRequirements`.

 If you want to restrict the adoption of a protocol to class types only, you can mark the entire protocol declaration with the ``class_protocol`` attribute.
 Any protocol that inherits from a protocol marked with the ``class_protocol`` attribute can likewise be adopted only by a class type.

-..
-Still to cover at the top-level:
-    Using protocols as types
-    Delegates
+Protocols are named types, and as a result they can appear in all the same places in you code, as discussed in :ref:`Protocols_UsingProtocolsAsTypes`.
+That said, you can't construct an instance of a protocol, because protocols do not actually provide the implementations for the requirements they specify.

+Protocols can also be used to declare the methods a delegate of a class or structure should implement, as described in :ref:`Protocols_Delegates`.

 .. langref-grammar